Kendra Caldwell Pregnant? Joseph Duggar’s Courting Partner Subject Of Convincing April Fool’s Joke [Debunked]

 — Dawn E. Lowenstein (@dawnbolow) March 16, 2017

 By now, it should be obvious that the readers are being played.
-A well-crafted hoax contains just enough truth to be plausible, and at the same time have a fictional element that is just outrageous enough to make it obvious that it’s a hoax.
+A well-crafted hoax contains just enough truth to be plausible and, at the same time, has a fictional element that is just outrageous enough to make it obvious that it’s a hoax.
 And in this case, it’s Joseph’s non-existent “admission” on the family blog.
 The Hollywood Gossip didn’t provide a link to the family’s blog where you can read Joseph’s owning up to his and Kendra’s sin sessions, on account of there is no such admission.

 Read on a few paragraphs, and writer Tyler Johnson finally reveals the big joke: “APRIL FOOLS!”

-In other words, the whole thing was an April Fools Day joke.
-Kendra Caldwell is [probably] not pregnant.
-OK scratch that; she may very well be pregnant, but since nobody writing or reading this article is in a position to say one way or the other, nothing can be conclusively said either way.
+In other words, the whole thing was an April Fool’s Day joke.
+Kendra Caldwell is (probably) not pregnant.
+Scratch that — she may very well be pregnant, but since nobody writing or reading this article is in a position to say one way or the other, nothing can be conclusively said either way.
 If she is pregnant, the family is sure as heck keeping it under wraps.

-Of course, not everyone gets that they’re being April Fool-ed.
+Of course, not everyone gets that they’re being April Fooled.
 What’s worse, people sometimes have a tendency to just see a headline and believe what they see — and spread the information on social media — without reading the entire article.
-So, an April Fool’s Day hoax, a convincing headline, and a general public that spreads misinformation without fact-checking makes for a perfect storm sometimes, causing some fans of the Duggar family to get suckered.
+So, an April Fool’s Day hoax, a convincing headline, and a general public that spreads misinformation without fact-checking make for a perfect storm sometimes, causing some fans of the Duggar family to get suckered.

 As it turns out, however, there are some Duggar pregnancy rumors that may have a grain of truth to them.
-For about a week now, rumors have swirled that Jinger Duggar is pregnant, thanks to two photographs that are open to interpretation and a fanbase prone to rampant speculation.
+For about a week now, rumors have swirled that Jinger Duggar is pregnant, thanks to two photographs that are open to interpretation and a fan base prone to rampant speculation.
 If that is true, it wouldn’t be scandalous to the Duggar family in the slightest, considering she’s been married for five months and, as history shows, that’s about the time Duggar women start getting preggers.

 Bottom line: Kendra Caldwell is not pregnant (at least not officially).